omkarcloud/botasaurus/advanced.md

 - **ExpandDictField**: This field is used expand a dictionary into separate fields.
   - You can provide a `map` function to transform the values.
-  - You can provide an `output_key` to alias the field names.
+  - You can provide an `output_key` to alias the field name.

 ```python
 ExpandDictField(